Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 Even if your values are different from the people you work with, knowing what is important to them will help you position your commitments in terms your co-workers can understand and respect.

 Leaders with good leadership skill training have vision - a clear picture of what the future ought to look like.
 They share that vision in a way that inspires others.
 They paint a visual picture of how the world can be a better place and how each of us will benefit from that brighter future.

-Trust is built by honoring your commitments and being reliable and consistent in the way you treat others.
+Trust is built by honoring your commitments, being reliable and consistent in the way you treat others.
 Also important in good leadership skill training is your willingness to share important information so that people are not left with the sense that you have any ulterior motives.

-Some managers motivate with the 'carrot and stick' approach.
-While this may keep people focused, it may not be sufficient to gain their hearts and loyalty.
+Some managers motivate with the carrot and stick approach.
+While this may keep people focused, it is not be sufficient to gain their hearts and loyalty.

 As far back as the 17th century, philosopher and poet, Dinah Maria Mulock Craik, said, "A vision without a task is but a dream.
 A task without a vision is drudgery.
 A vision with a task is the hope of the world."

 "The devil is in the details."
 Great execution is focusing on the details and doing them well.
-Managers with good leadership skill training will set aside their fears and inclinations to just get by and do the minimum required.
+Managers with good leadership skills will set aside their fears and inclinations to just get by and do the minimum required.

 To use a tennis analogy; flawless execution is keeping your eye on the ball until 'after' the point of contact with your racket.
 Doing all the things you know you should do and doing them well.